-(a) Pursuant to Section 287.135(2), Florida Statutes, a company is ineligible to, and may not, bid on, submit a proposal for, or enter into or renew a contract with an agency or local government entity for goods or services of:

-- (1) Any amount if, at the time of bidding on, submitting a proposal for, or entering into or renewing such contract, Contractor is on the Scrutinized Companies that Boycott Israel List, created pursuant to Section 215.4725, Florida Statutes, or is engaged in a boycott of Israel; or - (2) One million dollars or more if, at the time of bidding on, submitting a proposal for, or entering into or renewing such contract, Contractor: - i.
-Is on the Scrutinized Companies with Activities in Sudan List or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List created pursuant to Section 215.473, Florida Statutes; or - ii.
-Is engaged in business operations in Cuba or Syria.
+- (a) Pursuant to Section 287.135(2), Florida Statutes, a company is ineligible to, and may not, bid on, submit a proposal for, or enter into or renew a contract with an agency or local government entity for goods or services of: - (1) Any amount if, at the time of bidding on, submitting a proposal for, or entering into or renewing such contract, Contractor is on the Scrutinized Companies that Boycott Israel List, created pursuant to Section 215.4725, Florida Statutes, or is engaged in a boycott of Israel; or - (2) One million dollars or more if, at the time of bidding on, submitting a proposal for, or entering into or renewing such contract, Contractor: - i.
+Is on the Scrutinized Companies with Activities in Sudan List or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List created pursuant to Section 215.473, Florida Statutes; or

-(b) Pursuant to Section 287.135(3)(a)4, Florida Statutes, City may terminate this Contract at City's option if this Contract is for goods or services in an amount of one million dollars or more and Contractor:

-- (1) Is found to have submitted a false certification under Section 287.135(5), Florida Statutes; - (2) Has been placed on the Scrutinized Companies with Activities in Sudan List or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List created pursuant to Section 215.473, Florida Statutes; - (3) Is engaged in business operations in Cuba or Syria.

-(c) Pursuant to Section 287.135(3)(b), Florida Statutes, City may terminate this Contract at City's option if this Contract is for goods and services of any amount and Contractor:

-- (1) Is found to have been placed on the Scrutinized Companies that Boycott Israel List; or - (2) Is engaged in a boycott of Israel.

-C.47 Data Security and Privacy.
+- ii.
+Is engaged in business operations in Cuba or Syria. - (b) Pursuant to Section 287.135(3)(a)4, Florida Statutes, the City may terminate this Contract at the City's option if this Contract is for goods or services in an amount of one million dollars or more and Contractor: - (1) Is found to have submitted a false certification under Section 287.135(5), Florida Statutes; - (2) Has been placed on the Scrutinized Companies with Activities in Sudan List or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List created pursuant to Section 215.473, Florida Statutes; or - (3) Is engaged in business operations in Cuba or Syria. - (c) Pursuant to Section 287.135(3)(b), Florida Statutes, the City may terminate this Contract at the City's option if this Contract is for goods and services of any amount and Contractor: - (1) Is found to have been placed on the Scrutinized Companies that Boycott Israel List; or - (2) Is engaged in a boycott of Israel. - C.47 Employment Eligibility.
+In accordance with Section 448.095, Florida Statutes, Contractor confirms that it does not currently, and will not in the future, employ, contract with, or subcontract with unauthorized aliens and Contractor, including any of its subcontractors, has registered accordingly with the E-Verify platform.
+Contractor acknowledges that any violation with the aforementioned will result in a default to this Contract and the City shall be entitled to any and all relief available, including but not limited to, consequential damages, rebate of fees, costs and expenses, etc., resulting from the voiding of this Contract. - C.48 Data Security and Privacy.
 Contractor acknowledges that its performance of the Services may involve access to confidential patient information including, but not limited to, personally-identifiable information, protected health information, and individual financial information (collectively, "Protected Information") that is subject to state or federal laws and regulations restricting the use and disclosure of such information, including, but not limited to, the federal Health Insurance Portability and Accountability Act of 1996, as amended ("HIPAA").
-Contractor agrees to comply with all applicable federal and state laws restricting the access, use and disclosure of Protected Information.
+Contractor agrees to comply with all applicable federal and state laws restricting the access, use, and disclosure of Protected Information.

-Contractor shall use appropriate safeguards to prevent any access, use, modification, disclosure or destruction of Protected Information other than as permitted under applicable laws and regulations, which shall include but not be limited to administrative, physical and technical safeguards as necessary and appropriate to protect the confidentiality, security, integrity and availability of Protected Information, and which shall be no less rigorous than accepted industry practices (such as ISO 27002, ITIL or COBIT or other industry standards of information security).
+Contractor shall use appropriate safeguards to prevent any access, use, modification, disclosure, or destruction of Protected Information other than as permitted under applicable laws and regulations, which shall include but not be limited to administrative, physical, and technical safeguards as necessary and appropriate to protect the confidentiality, security, integrity, and availability of Protected Information, and which shall be no less rigorous than accepted industry practices (such as ISO 27002, ITIL or COBIT or other industry standards of information security).